Juniper/terraform-provider-mist/docs/resources/site_wlan.md

 - `qos` (Attributes) (see [below for nested schema](#nestedatt--qos))
 - `radsec` (Attributes) Radsec settings (see [below for nested schema](#nestedatt--radsec))
 - `rateset` (Attributes Map) Property key is the RF band. enum: `24`, `5`, `6` (see [below for nested schema](#nestedatt--rateset))
+- `reconnect_clients_when_roaming_mxcluster` (Boolean) when different mxcluster is on different subnet, we'd want to disconnect clients (so they'll reconnect and get new IPs)
 - `roam_mode` (String) enum: `11r`, `OKC`, `NONE`
 - `schedule` (Attributes) WLAN operating schedule, default is disabled (see [below for nested schema](#nestedatt--schedule))
 - `sle_excluded` (Boolean) whether to exclude this WLAN from SLE metrics